 - Retirement plan: If the employee was an active participant in a pension, annuity plan, SIMPLE retirement, or other qualified retirement plans.

 - Third-party sick pay: Check if you are a third-party sick pay payer filling out the form for an insured employee or if you are reporting sick pay payments made by a third party.

-- Box 14: Use this section for other information you want to leave your employee, such as a company car’s lease, disability insurance taxes withheld, union dues, educational assistance payment, and more.
-See the IRS Form W-2 instructions for a complete list.
-This box is on Page 22.
+- 14: Use this section for other information you want to leave your employee, such as a company car’s lease, disability insurance taxes withheld, union dues, and educational assistance payment.
+See page 22 of the IRS Form W-2 instructions for a complete list.

-Need to learn more about W-2 forms, like how they work, who should fill them out, when, and who can help?
-Choose what information you need to know below.
+Need to learn more about W-2 forms, like how they work, who should fill them out, and when to submit them?
+Choose the information you need to know below:

 How W-2 Forms Work

 Wage-earning employees (as opposed to contractors) who earn more than $600 should get a W-2 at the beginning of the year.
 The form breaks down an employee’s wages, withholdings, FICA (Federal Insurance Contributions Act) taxes, and other income and deductions you processed under payroll during the previous year.
 Employees use this to file their own taxes, either paying or getting a refund.

 In the meantime, employers send copies of the form to the IRS through the Social Security Administration (SSA).
 The federal government uses this form to track taxes withheld in order to determine how much in taxes it should be receiving.
 As an employer, you also use portions of this form to fill out your Form 941 or Form 944 since your employer taxes include Social Security and Medicare payments that equal the FICA taxes your employees owe.